As an Electronics Technician you are responsible for maintaining the NZ Army’s ‘eyes and ears’.

 Job on base

 As an Electronics Technician you will be responsible for the maintenance and repair of over 200 specialised electronic and optical systems.
 This role involves a lot of fault-finding and diagnosis to ensure that NZ Army electronic equipment is maintained to high operational standards.
 You will inspect, test, maintain and repair communications systems and night vision equipment utilising the latest automatic test equipment designed for purpose.
-You will work on a diverse range of equipment, from the IEDD Bomb Robot, mine detectors and laser range finders, to the GPS / Inertial Navigation systems on the NZLAV.
+You will work on a diverse range of equipment, from the IEDD Bomb Robot, mine detectors and laser range finders, to the GPS / Inertial Navigation / Fire Control systems on the NZLAV.

 You will also work with front line units, repairing equipment on training exercises.
 You will be the expert on electronic equipment and will be the go to person if others have questions about equipment they are using.